DrAlzahrani/Open-Source-LLM-RAG-Enhancement/README.md

 2. Open the notebook.
 3. Select **Run All Cells** to execute the code.

+---

 ##💡 Note:
-If you are new to AI, LLM, or RAG, check out our [**Beginner Guide**]([https://github.com/DrAlzahrani/Open-Source-LLM-RAG-Enhancement/wiki/Tutorial](https://github.com/DrAlzahrani/Open-Source-LLM-RAG-Enhancement/wiki) before you start!
+If you are new to AI, LLM, or RAG, check out the [**Beginner Guide**]([https://github.com/DrAlzahrani/Open-Source-LLM-RAG-Enhancement/wiki/Tutorial](https://github.com/DrAlzahrani/Open-Source-LLM-RAG-Enhancement/wiki) before you start!